ServiceNow/azimuth/docs/docs/reference/configuration/model_contract.md

 🟡 **Default value**: `auto`

 If using a Pytorch model, [:material-link: Saliency Maps](../../key-concepts/saliency.md) can be available.
 Specify the name of the embedding layer on which to compute them.
-The default is set to "auto".
-In that case, the embedding layer will be found using `model.base_model.get_input_embeddings()`.
+The default is set to "auto", in which case the embedding layer will be detected automatically using `model.base_model.get_input_embeddings()`.

 Example: `distilbert.embeddings.word_embeddings`.